By Steve Jones ‑ Outdoor Guide Conservation Editor

 It's also fine to supplement with leftover bones from a cooked roast or carcass.
 Save ’em up in the freezer and have a stock making party some dreary Winter weekend.
 That stock smell really takes the sting out of cabin fever.

 Just keep in mind that whatever spices the cooked bones carry can change the nature of your stock.
 That may be good or bad depending on how you plan to use it.
-Also be aware that cooked bones have already given up most of their collagen, so if most of the bones in your stock are pre-cooked your stock will lack body.
-You can fix that by adding 1 packet of unflavored gelatin per quart of stock.
+Also be aware that cooked bones have already given up most of their collagen, so if most of the bones in your stock are pre-cooked your stock may lack body.
+You can fix that by adding a packet of unflavored gelatin per quart of stock.
 "Soften" the gelatin in a little cold water first.

 Stock is brought to a simmer uncovered, then covered and reduced to a very slow simmer.
 It is not stirred or mixed - you just let peacefully go about its business, teasing flavor and gelatin out of the goodies.
 It should not spend time at a rolling boil, because the agitation causes fat to emulsify, which will cloud the stock and can impart undesirable flavor and texture.
 The very slow simmer (or oven finish, see below) prevents that.

 Usually some "stuff" forms on the surface, especially early in the cooking process.
-Many recipes indicate you should skim it off.
+Most recipes indicate you should skim it off.
 It is often described as "scum", supposedly made up of "impurities" you must remove lest it cloud your stock or impart off flavors.
 But some chefs disagree on all points.

 I don't bother skimming.
 You didn't put anything bad in to start with (right?), and the stock will be filtered and de-fatted later, so I say just let it roll.
 I've have never had reason to regret it.